tejeswarp2006/Early-stages/README.md

 Authors- Tejeswar and Monisha

+---

-# Plan
+## Plan

 Learn some new things.
-Expecting the collaborator to edit this section.
+Expecting the other collaborator to edit this section.

+---